Natural Remedies for UTIs |

 Bacteria enters the urinary tract during a bowel movement cleaning, sexual intimacy, or during other times where anything foreign to the body enters.
 Sometimes the bacteria stays lower in the urethra or bladder.
 However, sometimes it goes up into the upper urinary tract like the ureters or kidneys.

-There is a microbiome or flora in the urinary tract that strives to stay balanced and healthy.(5) According to this study, it functions to balance the pH levels, prevent infections, and prevent other urogenital diseases.
+There is a whole world of gut flora in the urinary tract that strives to stay balanced and healthy (5).
+According to this study, it functions to balance the pH levels, prevent infections, and prevent other urogenital diseases.

-Yeast, in particular, Candida albicans, can also cause an infection in the lower urinary tract infection.
-The symptoms are the same as other lower UTIs with an increased likelihood of the burning sensation during urination.(6)
+Yeast, in particular, Candida albicans, can cause an infection in the lower urinary tract infection.
+The symptoms are the same as other lower UTIs with an increased likelihood of the burning sensation during urination (6).
+You can learn more about yeast in Everything You Need to Know About Candida.

 Other Microbial Contaminants